 Do the Digit Insurance

-Downward Dog Pose (Adho Mukha Svanasana) – Health Benefits, How to Do It & Precautions
+How to Perform Downward Dog Pose (Adho Mukha Svanasana) & its Health Benefits

 The art of practising yoga daily helps strengthen the mind, body and soul.
-One of the most popular yoga poses, Adho Mukha Svanasana or the downward dog pose, helps relieve chronic pain in the back, shoulders, and arms.
+One of the most popular yoga poses, Adho Mukha Svanasana or the downward dog pose, helps relieve chronic back, shoulder, and arms pain.

 Although it may look easy, it is a complex wellness practice.
 This yoga pose requires a lot of strength.
-Read the full article to know all about this exercise, its benefits, precautions, and many more.
+Read the full article to learn about this exercise, its benefits, precautions, and more.

-Moreover, as this yoga pose involves stretching and strengthening, performing this pose will help you gain flexibility and balance physically.
-However, ensure to perform and practice this exercise with utmost care.
+Moreover, as this yoga pose involves stretching and strengthening, it will help you gain flexibility and balance physically.
+However, ensure that you perform and practice this exercise with utmost care.
 If you have stiff hamstrings or shoulders, this asana can be challenging.
-You must have a trainer to guide you through this yogasana initially.
+You must initially have a trainer guide you through this yogasana.

 1. Tones Your Lower Abdomen

-Since this yoga pose engages the core muscles of your body, it helps to tone the lower abdomen.
-This additionally ensures shedding fat from your abdomen too.
-Moreover, it relieves you from any back pain, as you use the strength of your arms and legs to evenly stretch your spine.
+Since this yoga pose engages your core muscles, it helps tone the lower abdomen.
+This additionally ensures fat loss from your abdomen.
+Moreover, it relieves back pain as you use the strength of your arms and legs to stretch your spine evenly.

 2. Increases Blood Circulation